ryanromeodev/Plant-App/README.md

 <img src="./docs/gifs/dateandnotification.gif" width="300" height="600" alt="notificationa and date">

 # Wiki
-Check out more information on [Wiki](https://github.com/ryanromeodev/adenium/wiki)
+Check out more information on [Wiki](https://github.com/ryanromeodev/Plant-App/wiki)

-# Conclusion
+# Remarks
-I will be happy to answer any questions that you may have on this approach, and if you want to lend a hand with the `adenium` then please feel free to submit an issue and/or pull request 🙂.
+I will be happy to answer any questions that you may have on this approach, and if you want to lend a hand with the `Plant-App` then please feel free to submit an issue and/or pull request 🙂.
 If you liked my work, don’t forget to ⭐ star the repo to show your support.
+The image assets used is of online resources.
+Kindly notify on my account just in case to notify me to change anything of such.